China to seal ousted politician Bo's fate on Sunday

 China's courts come under the control of the ruling Communist Party and are certain to find Bo guilty.
 State media, which speaks for the party, has already all but condemned him.

 "The Jinan Intermediate People's Court hereby announces that it will announce a verdict in defendant Bo Xilai's bribery, corruption and abuse of power case on September 22, 2013, at 10 a.m.
-(0200 GMT)," the court in eastern China's Shandong province, where Bo was tried, said on its microblog.
+(3:00 a.m.
+British time)," the court in eastern China's Shandong province, where Bo was tried, said on its microblog.

 Prosecutors demanded a heavy sentence for Bo on the final day of his divisive, dramatic trial, saying his "whimsical" challenge to the charges flew in the face of the evidence.